jjshoots/RemoteIDSpoofer/README.md

 ## Usage

+**Pro Tip**:
+There is no need to do these steps everytime you use the device, once the parameters are set, they are remembered across power cycles.
+Configuration is only needed when when parameter change is desired.

 1. After the installation steps, connect to the wireless access point `ESP_RIDS` using the password `makkauhijau` on any device, a smartphone will work well enough.
 2. Go to the website `192.168.4.1` on the connected device.
 3. There, input your own GPS coordinates.